atsetilam/astarte/doc/pages/user/030-manage_interfaces.md

 ### Get Interface Definition using Astarte Dashboard

-From the Interfaces page, click on an Interface name, and click on the Major version for which you'd like to see the definition.
+From the Interfaces page, click on an Interface name, and click on the Major version which you'd like to see the definition of.
 The Interfaces Editor window will open, with the Interface definition in the text box on the right.
 From the Editor page, it is also possible to add new mappings to the Interface and bump it to a new Minor.